Serpent Mound

 4. The appearance and impact of Venus were dramatic, catastrophic, and repeated on a 52-year cycle, leading the builders to wish to propitiate and venerate the god with a massive monument.

 5. Building an effigy this size would help the Serpent God see it upon future approaches to the Earth and hopefully spare his or her devoted worshippers who had constructed it.
+For the same reason, the White Horse of Uffington was made to be fully visible from above.

 6. The oval “egg” in front of the mouth of the serpent is reminiscent of the oval in the Egyptian headdresses, except that it is rotated 90 degrees.
 This could be explained as representing the orientation of a molten, ovoid Comet Venus that had been elongated by Jupiter’s gravitational pull upon passing the gas giant and that proceeded along the direction of its longer axis like a bullet in its ongoing trajectory.